RozsaBotond/VITMMA19/README.md

 The raw data is labeled using Label Studio, an open-source data labeling tool.
 The labeled data is exported as a JSON file, which contains information about the start and end times of each pattern, as well as the pattern type.
 The verified labels are stored in `data/cleaned_labels_merged.json`.

-### 3. Data Preprocessing (`src/prepare/prepare_data.py`)
+### 3. Data Preprocessing (`src/data_preprocessing.py`)

-The `prepare_data.py` script is the first step in the data pipeline.
+The `src/data_preprocessing.py` script is the first step in the data pipeline.
 It takes the raw CSV data and the labeled JSON file as input and performs the following steps:

 -   **Segment Extraction:** For each labeled pattern, the script extracts a fixed-size segment of the OHLC data.
 The `WINDOW_SIZE` parameter in `src/utils/config.py` determines the size of this segment (currently 256).
 The segment is centered on the labeled pattern, which ensures that the pattern is present in the extracted data, along with some context before and after it (padding).
--   **Normalization:** Each extracted segment is normalized to a range of [0, 1] using min-max scaling.
-This is done on a per-segment basis, which helps the model learn the shape of the pattern regardless of the price level.
+-   **Normalization (per segment):** Each extracted segment is normalized to a range of [0, 1] using min-max scaling, applied by `src/utils/normalization.py::normalize_window`.
+This is done on a per-segment basis, helping the model learn the pattern shape regardless of price level.
--   **Output:** The script saves the processed data as two NumPy arrays: `X.npy` (containing the OHLC segments) and `Y.npy` (containing the corresponding labels).
-It also saves a `metadata.json` file with information about the processed data.
+-   **Output:** The script saves the processed data as two NumPy arrays: `X_seq.npy` (containing the OHLC segments) and `Y_seq.npy` (containing the corresponding labels).
+It then performs a train/validation/test split and saves these split datasets as `X_train.npy`, `Y_train.npy`, `X_val.npy`, `Y_val.npy`, `X_test.npy`, `Y_test.npy` in the `data/` directory.
+Metadata including split indices is stored in `metadata_seq.json`.

-### 4. Data Augmentation (`src/data/augmentation.py`)
+### 4. Data Augmentation (`src/utils/augmentation.py`)

-To increase the size and diversity of the training dataset, data augmentation is applied to the training set.
-The `TimeSeriesAugmenter` class in `src/data/augmentation.py` performs the following augmentations:
+To increase the size and diversity of the training dataset, data augmentation is applied to the training set within `src/training.py`.
+The `TimeSeriesAugmenter` class in `src/utils/augmentation.py` performs the following augmentations:

--   **Gaussian Noise:** Adds random noise to the time series data, which makes the model more robust to noisy input.
+-   **Gaussian Noise:** Adds random noise to the time series data, making the model more robust to noisy input.
--   **Time Warping:** Randomly distorts the time axis of the data, which helps the model learn to recognize patterns at different speeds.
+-   **Time Warping:** Randomly distorts the time axis of the data, helping the model recognize patterns at different speeds.
--   **Scaling:** Randomly scales the magnitude of the data, which makes the model more robust to changes in volatility.
+-   **Scaling:** Randomly scales the magnitude of the data, making the model more robust to changes in volatility.

-The `balance_dataset_with_augmentation` function is used to oversample minority classes by creating augmented copies of the samples in those classes.
+The `balance_dataset_with_augmentation` function from `src/utils/augmentation.py` is used to oversample minority classes by creating augmented copies of the samples in those classes.
 This helps to prevent the model from being biased towards the majority class.

-### 5. Data Loading and Batching
+### 5. Data Loading and Batching (within `src/training.py` and `src/evaluation.py`)

-The `prepare_dataloaders` function in `src/training/train_all_models.py` takes the preprocessed and augmented data and prepares it for training.
-It performs the following steps:
+The `load_split_data` and `prepare_dataloaders` functions within `src/training.py` (and adapted for `src/evaluation.py`) load the preprocessed and split data from the `data/` directory.
+These functions perform:

--   **Train/Validation/Test Split:** The data is split into training, validation, and test sets.
-The split can be done either by using pre-defined indices from the metadata or by creating a new stratified split.
+-   **Loading Split Data:** Loads `X_train.npy`, `Y_train.npy`, `X_val.npy`, `Y_val.npy`, `X_test.npy`, `Y_test.npy`.
--   **Tensor Conversion:** The NumPy arrays are converted to PyTorch tensors.
+-   **Normalization (StandardScaler):** A global `OHLCScaler` (from `src/utils/normalization.py`) is fitted on the training data (`X_train`) and then used to transform the training, validation, and test sets.
+This ensures consistent scaling across all datasets.
--   **Dataset and DataLoader Creation:** The tensors are used to create PyTorch `TensorDataset` and `DataLoader` objects, which are used to efficiently load and batch the data during training.
+-   **Dataset and DataLoader Creation:** The preprocessed (and augmented for training) data is used to create PyTorch `TensorDataset` and `DataLoader` objects, which efficiently load and batch the data during model training and evaluation.

 ## Docker Instructions